+The setting use the Graded Care Profile 2 tool to support better identification and intervention in cases of neglect.
 The Surrey Neglect Risk Assessment Tool is used to support with the initial identification of neglect.

-For further information on indicators of abuse can be accessed via NSPCC.
+Further information on indicators of abuse can be accessed via NSPCC.